tomcritchlow/tomcritchlow.github.io/_posts/2023-01-27-small-databases.md

 ## Datasette

 I'd like to call out [Datasette](https://datasette.io/) in particular.
-Datasette is "An open source multi-tool for exploring and publishing data" created and maintained by Simon Wilson.
+Datasette is "An open source multi-tool for exploring and publishing data" created and maintained by Simon Willison.

 Of all the projects I've come across Datasette feels so closely ideologically aligned to what I want.
 It's open source, Simon really cares about helping non-developers use it (via a cloud product, a [desktop product](https://datasette.io/desktop) etc) - it's even building out [web-scraping functionality](https://github.com/cldellow/datasette-scraper/releases/tag/0.5)!
 Datasette is like a swiss army knife tool for exploring data but also allows you to publish that data to the web.